The Finest Cloud Kitchen Business Models You Can Adopt In 2022

 - Increase In On-Demand Contract Workers

-We have seen an increase in on-demand contract workers with the full-swing gig economy sharing and expected to reach $335 billion by 2025.
-The number of people who work as drivers, carriers and remote employees is on the rise, providing cheap jobs with no employer-related restrictions.
+We have seen an increase in on-demand contract workers with the full-swing gig economy sharing and are expected to reach $335 billion by 2025.
+The number of people who work as drivers, carriers, and remote employees is on the rise, providing cheap jobs with no employer-related restrictions.
 But gigantic economic stability remains unknown.
 Recently, California has passed a law requiring some firms to treat contract workers as workers.

 - Reduced Delivery Costs Due To Improved Technologies